 If the short shunt fault has tripped, it cannot be cleared by pressing Clear Faults until the activity falls below its threshold.
 It may take several minutes for this transition to occur.
-Refer to Section 10.1.7.1.2 on how to work around this issue.
+Refer to Section 10.1.7.1.2, "Clearing the Short Shunt Fault Is Not Immediate" on how to work around this issue.